wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 #### Web Development

     Another crucial skill for software developers is web development.
-Being comfortable in the environment of web design and production with tools such as HTML, CSS, Javascript and libraries is only becoming more useful as the internet grows and expands (LinkedIn, 2024).
+Being comfortable in the environment of web design and production with tools such as HTML, CSS, Javascript and associated libraries, is only becoming more useful as the internet grows and expands (LinkedIn, 2024).
 And while a software developer might not always work in the landscape of web development, it is one of those fundamental basic skills that developers should have in the toolkit as it enables a better and more comprehensive understanding of how projects can be utilised and aids in rounding out a fully qualified software developer.
 (University of Denver)

 ### **_Question 12: Explain multiple roles or job positions that would be found in a medium-sized software development company._**